Urdhi/RavenQuest-on-Mac-Guide/README.md

 Before getting started, make sure you meet these requirements:

 1. **A Macintosh**:
-  This guide is tested on a MacBook Pro 2019 with Intel Core i9 processor and macOS 15.1, *Apple Silicon processor is not tested yet*.
+  This guide is tested on a MacBook Pro 2019 with Intel Core i9 processor and macOS 15.1 but it should work on all including Apple Silicon.

 2. **Homebrew**:
   The Missing Package Manager for macOS, get it from [https://brew.sh](https://brew.sh).